 I have said many times that when it comes to the subject of herpes, there is no such thing as a stupid question.
 Still, I am sure that many people online and within academia can make the argument for the opposite.
 The reason I say this is because many people are simply unaware of the facts related to herpes, and they don't know anything about the basics; it's just that simple.
-So, why to beat people up for wishing to take this journey towards knowledge, right?
+So, why beat people up for wishing to take this journey towards knowledge, right?

 "Ever since I was diagnosed with genital herpes, I am experiencing regular tearing down below (lining of the vaginal wall, so what gives?
 Is this herpes or has herpes ruined my vagina and my sex life?" said Kimberly.

 Honestly, I wasn't that familiar with this as a common complaint or question from followers.
 Still, after it was posted, many women commented with "me too."
-Anecdotally, it became obvious that any women who were experiencing monthly outbreaks have also experienced vaginal tearing and/or paper cuts that are clearly present but do not bleed, (monthly herpes symptoms can also be caused by ovulation and hormones.
+Anecdotally, it became obvious that many women who were experiencing monthly outbreaks have also experienced vaginal tearing and/or paper cuts that are clearly present but do not bleed, (monthly herpes symptoms can also be caused by ovulation and hormones).
 It is also true that women can experience outbreaks that look like a paper cut or a tear.
 However, it was interesting to consider the idea that herpes could be a root cause of weakening the lining of the vagina to the point of causing tears or fissures, (a possible separate issue from paper cut outbreaks on the outside of the labia).
-ISince how an individual will experience herpes is an immune-tolerance issue, it becomes quite clear that many can have underlying and undiagnosed issues due to their immune system struggling to control this virus.
+Since how an individual will experience herpes is an immune-tolerance issue, it becomes quite clear that many can have underlying and undiagnosed issues due to their immune system struggling to control this virus.
 Many women face herpes during childbirth as well.